12 Benefits of a Grain-Free Diet for Dogs

 Contains more protein than grain-based dog foods

 Grains are often used to in dog food recipes because they contain a ton of calories and are super cheap for the manufacturers.
-So, when brands produce a grain-free recipe, they have to make up for the calories lost by including other ingredients in the formulation.
+So, when brands produce a grain-free recipe, they have to compensate for the lost calories by including other ingredients in the formulation.

 Typically, grain-free dog foods do this in part by including potatoes and other carbohydrates, but they frequently increase the protein content too by providing more meat or meat-based products.
-This protein provides the raw materials your dog needs to build and replace his muscle tissues.
+This protein provides your dog’s raw materials to build and replace his muscle tissues.
 It’s of primary importance if your dog is very active.

 Easier for dogs to digest